fm4se/fm4se.github.io/content/news/FMPals-ABZ-2025/index.md

 projects:
 ---

-We are excited to announce the publication of our new paper, dataset, and accompanying code: On Writing Alloy Models: Metrics and a New Dataset Presented at [ABZ 2025](https://abz-conf.org/site/2025/)
+We are excited to announce the publication of our new paper, dataset, and accompanying code: [On Writing Alloy Models: Metrics and a New Dataset](https://soaib.me/publications/resources/ABZ25.pdf) presented at [ABZ 2025](https://abz-conf.org/site/2025/)

 In this work, we introduce FMPals, a new dataset of Alloy models authored on our Formal Methods Playground.